ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Spatial SQL Reference.md

 ##### Description

-This function allows you to test whether a GEOMETRY object meets its requirements for validity.
+This function allows to test whether a GEOMETRY object meets its requirements for validity.

 If a GEOMETRY object meets all of the criteria for validity for that subtype, this function returns 1.
 If the object in question does not meet all of its criteria for validity, this function returns 0.